Training at Bristol Genetics Laboratory

 The Training Committee oversees and coordinates all aspects of training to ensure high standards and quality of all the training delivered across the department.
 There are regular seminars and Journal Clubs covering a variety of current topics in genetics, while technical and teaching seminars complement the training schemes for both scientists and technical staff.

-The Bristol Genetics Laboratory runs the Modernising Scientific Careers training programmes for the Scientist Training programme (STP) (Genomics and Bioinformatics), the Practitioner Training Programme (PTP), and the Higher Specialist Scientific Training (HSST).
+The Bristol Genetics Laboratory provides workplace training for the following Modernising Scientific Careers training programmes: Scientist Training programme (STP) (Genomics and Bioinformatics), the Practitioner Training Programme (PTP), and the Higher Specialist Scientific Training (HSST).

 The Practitioner Programme is a BSc degree in Healthcare Science, taught at the University of the West of England, with workplace placements at BGL